NemoThePuppet/Smart_Lock_With_RFID/README.md

 - control the lock
 - read tag
 - compare readed tag to database
+- register / deregister
+- Master key

 ### Still left to do
-- database
-- register / deregister

 - local database
-- Master key
 - Additional information in database
 - Security

-?
-PCB
-?
-3D printed case